eForms Logo

 Texas Eviction Notice Forms (3)

 A Texas eviction notice is used by a landlord to notify a tenant of a lease violation.
-The landlord must notify the tenant and describe the offense committed and the number (#) of days to fix it.
-Once the issue is fixed, the lease will continue as before.
+The notice must describe the offense committed and state the statutory time period in which the tenant may repair the violation.
 If the tenant does not respond, the landlord can file an eviction case (Forcible Entry and Detainer) at the Justice of the Peace Court.

 By Type (3)

-3-Day Notice to Quit (Non-Payment of Rent) – This form is to let the tenant know that if he or she does not pay the past due rent, then he or she is subject to eviction.
+3-Day Notice to Quit (Non-Payment of Rent) – This form is to notify a tenant that if they do not pay the past due rent, they will be subject to eviction.

 Download: PDFMS WordOpenDocument

-3-Day Notice to Quit (Non-Compliance) – This form lets the tenant know that he or she has breached the lease and that landlord will seek eviction if the breach has not been rectified within three days.
+3-Day Notice to Quit (Non-Compliance) – This form notifies a tenant that they have breached the lease and that the landlord will seek eviction if the breach has not been rectified within three days.

 Download: PDFMS WordOpenDocument

-30-Day Notice to Quit (Month-to-Month Tenancy) – This form is to let a party to a month-to-month tenancy know that the other party does not intend to renew the tenancy at the end of thirty days.
+30-Day Notice to Quit (Month-to-Month Tenancy) – This form notifies a tenant or landlord that the other party does not intend to renew the tenancy at the end of 30 days.

 Download: PDFMS WordOpenDocument